-- 1. To increase the volume, press the top part of the volume control - 2.
-To decrease the volume, press the bottom part of the volume control
+- 1. To increase the volume, turn the volume control up (+). - 2.
+To decrease the volume, turn the volume control down (-).

 When you change the volume, the hearing aid responds with a beep.
-When you reach the upper or lower limits, the hearing aid responds with a low-pitched beep.
+When you reach the upper or lower limits, the hearing aid responds with a low-pitch beep.